Income statement is a common term, but are you aware of everything it comprises?

-The next stage of subtraction involves the administrative expenses and all other expenses of running a business.
-This includes R&D and salaries.
+The next subtraction involves the administrative expenses and all other expenses of running a business, including R&D and salaries.

-When you subtract those out, the next subtotal is your operating income or earnings before interest and tax.
-It’s known by several different names, but they all mean, in effect, the operating profit for the company–the day to day profit, not taking into account the income tax or the cost of loans.
+When you subtract those, the next subtotal is your operating income or earnings before interest and tax.
+It’s known by several different names, but they all mean, in effect, the operating profit for the company–the day-to-day profit, not taking into account the income tax or the cost of loans.

-Below that, you have the finance charges associated with borrowing money, issuing bonds—or wherever you’re getting the money to run the business with.
+Below that, you have the finance charges associated with borrowing money, issuing bonds—or wherever you’re getting the money to run the business.

 Subtract that number to receive your taxable income.